LongHZ140516/LongHZ140516/README.md

       <li> 🎓 A Grade 2020 GST Student in SYSU.
 Currently a graduate student at SYSU.
       <li> ⚡ Interested in 3D reconstruction / generation, game development, front-end development.
       <li> 🎮 I am a hardcore anime fan, and I also enjoy playing all kinds of games.
+      <li> 🎶 I listen to a wide range of music genres, and my favorites are R&B and citypop.
+I’m also a fan of KPOP.
       <li> 🔭 I am learning everything I find interesting.
     </p>
     <div style="display: flex; align-items: center; margin-top: 10px;">